On Nilpotent and Solvable Quasi-Einstein Manifolds: Structure of quasi-Einstein unimodular solvable Lie groups

-We now turn to the study of quasi-Einstein solutions in a bigger class of Lie groups: the solvable Lie groups.\\
+We now turn to the study of quasi-Einstein solutions in a bigger class of Lie groups: the solvable Lie groups.

-Due to Theorem \ref{Lim} we consider a Lie group $(S,g)$ to be unimodular solvable with left-invariant metric $g$ and Lie algebra $\fs.$ Our first objective is to identify the Lie sub-algebra of Killing fields in $\fs.$ It turns out that if we assume that $S$ is totally left-invariant quasi-Einstein, then its Lie algebra of left-invariant Killing fields coincides precisely with $\fz(\fs),$ the center of $\fs.$ In contrast to the nilpotent case, this result for solvable Lie groups requires additional effort.
-In particular, we will make use of the Ricci curvature formula of $S.$\\
+We consider a Lie group $(S,g)$ to be unimodular solvable with left-invariant metric $g$ and Lie algebra $\fs.$ Due to Theorem \ref{Lim}, our first objective is to identify the Lie subalgebra of Killing fields in $\fs.$ It turns out that if we assume that $S$ is totally left-invariant quasi-Einstein, then its Lie algebra of left-invariant Killing fields coincides precisely with $\fz(\fs),$ the center of $\fs.$ In contrast to the nilpotent case, this result for solvable Lie groups requires additional effort.
+In particular, we will make use of the Ricci curvature formula of $S.$